cloudControl/python-websocket-example-app/README.md

 $ cd python-websocket-example-app
 ~~~

-Now you have a small but fully functional WebSocket chat application.
+Now you have a small but fully functional WebSocket chat application which can be locally executed by running `python chat.py` (make sure to have installed all requirements before).

 ## Pushing and Deploying the App
 Choose a unique name to replace the `APP_NAME` placeholder for your application and create it on the cloudControl platform: